 Happy New Year!

 As a Registered Member of the Society of Garden Designers (SGD), I was delighted to be invited last month to comment on garden design trends for 2018.
-The article can be found here.
 I found it invigorating to read the thoughts of other professional designers and to reflect on the overall themes emerging.
 In this digital age when we are all spending more and more time at our screens, I believe that landscape and garden designers have a unique opportunity to re-connect people with nature, providing a rewarding route to emotional satisfaction and well-being.
 Yes, a successful garden scheme should look good, but most importantly, it should make the user feel good.
 As part of this re-connection with nature and the ‘great outdoors’, I anticipate that over the next 12 months and beyond we will all be ever more focused on enhancing the relationship between home and garden.
 Marrying indoor spaces to those outside to create flow, harmony and a sense of continuity throughout will underpin our work.